 In 2016, The Garden Project of Southwest Colorado and Manna created the Manna Market, which is a free produce stand for food insecure community members.
-In 2017, over 5,000 pounds of fresh produce was given away.
 The produce for the stand comes from the Manna Garden, vendors at the Durango Farmer’s Market, other local farmers, and backyard gardeners.
+In 2017, over 7,000 pounds of fresh produce was given away.
 The Manna Market serves as a clearinghouse for local organizations to provide information about health, food resources, and other available community resources.
 Some partners include: La Plata Youth Services, Rainbow Youth Center, TRIO, Animas High School, and AmeriCorps NCCC.

 If you are interested in volunteering at the Manna Market, contact email@example.com.